-The Alert Logic® ActiveWatch™ services are designed to monitor, detect, and respond to adverse security issues on behalf of our customers.
-Within this process, there are a number of both automated and manual processes which are supported by our Alert Logic ActiveAnalytics™ platform and our Security Operations Center (SOC) personnel.
-This document outlines how the overall system and service work and what our standard policy is with respect to handling security events, incidents, escalations, and response operations.
+The Alert Logic TSX service is designed to monitor, detect, and respond to adverse security issues on behalf of our customers.
+Within this process, there are both automated and manual processes supported by our Analytics Engine, as well as our security operations center (SOC) personnel.
+This document outlines how the overall system and service work and what our standard policy is when handling security incidents, escalations, and response operations.

 - Incident Classification & Escalation Handling